 When completing the Florida Voter Registration Application Form, one of the requested fields is Party Affiliation.
 In this field, you have several options.
 You can chose from one of the major political parties, one of the minor political parties, or you can select no party affiliation (NPA).
 If you leave this field blank on the application form, our office will register you with no party affiliation (NPA) as a default.
 For a list of political parties in Florida, click here.

 Florida is a closed primary state.
-Only voters who are affiliated with or registered members of political parties may vote for respective party candidates for an office in a primary election.
+That means that in most cases only voters who are affiliated with or registered members of political parties may vote for their respective party's candidates for an office in a Primary Election.

-- If all the candidates for an office have the same party affiliation and the winner of the primary election will not face any opposition in the general election (i.e. no write-in candidates have qualified), then all registered voters can vote for any of the candidates for that office in the primary election.
+- If all the candidates for an office have the same party affiliation and there is no opposition in the general election (no write-in or no party affiliation candidates have qualified), then all registered voters can vote for any of the candidates for that office in the primary election, and the winner is decided in the primary election.

-- If races for nonpartisan (i.e., free from party affiliation) judicial and school board offices, nonpartisan special districts or local referendum questions are on the primary election ballot, then all registered voters, including those without party affiliation are entitled to vote those races on the ballot.
+- If contests for nonpartisan offices (such as judicial and school board seats), nonpartisan special districts, or ballot issue questions (amendments/referendums) are on the primary election ballot, then all registered voters are entitled to vote in those races on the ballot.

-You can update your registration record at any time, but for a Primary Election, registration books close to new registrations and party changes 29 days before an election.
-Any new registrations or party changes received during the book closing period will not take effect until after the election.
+You can update your voter registration record at any time, however the registration deadline for new registrations in Florida and party changes is typically 29 days before an election.
+Any new registrations or party changes received during the registration book closing period will not take effect until after the election.

 To check your registration status, register to vote, or update your registration, please click here.